Imagine sending your hard-earned crypto to what appears to be the correct address, only to discover a scammer has cleverly duped you.

 2. Falling victim to other attacks, such as phishing or dusting attacks.

-Address poisoning and dusting attacks start similarly but with different intentions.
-If your address is poisoned, the scammer can exploit the opportunity in various ways.
-They could send you NFTs with links to phishing sites or malware.
 They could also carry out a dust attack to uncover your identity and blackmail you into doing whatever they want.
 Mostly, the end goal of all these crypto attacks is to steal crypto from unsuspecting holders, except in cryptojacking where they want to install malware on your computer to secretly use it for mining purposes.

 How Do You Prevent Address Poisoning?